jglasovic/venv-lsp.nvim/README.md

 | on_attach                   | on_attach                       |

 - `root_dir`: First checks if the buffer belongs to any of the known (cached) venvs, if not, falls back to the default/provided `root_dir` implementation (root_markers) for detecting venv root dir.
-- `before_init`/`on_new_config`: Checks cache for venv with root dir value, if not found tries to detect it for that root.
-When found, caches the venv and activates it.
+- `before_init`/`on_new_config`: Checks cache for venv with root dir value, if not found, tries to detect it for that root.
+When found, it caches the venv and activates it.
 - `on_attach`: Sets venv value to the buffer's local var for easier activation on jumps between buffers.

 This plugin works nicely for monorepo projects that have multiple virtualenvs where different parts of the project belong to a different venv.
-Jumping between buffers in such a monorepo where LSP detects different root dirs is not going to produce issues like with the mentioned plugins above.
+Jumping between buffers in such a monorepo where LSP detects different root dirs is not going to produce issues like those mentioned above.

 ## Supported LSPs